Sibiu: Culture

-Sibiu is one of Romania's most culturally lively cities.
-It has 2 theatres and a philharmonic orchestra along with other smaller private theatrical venues and a theatre studio housed by the Performing Arts and Acting section of Lucian Blaga University, where students hold monthly representations.
+Sibiu has two theatres and a philharmonic orchestra along with other smaller private theatrical venues and a theatre studio housed by the Performing Arts and Acting section of Lucian Blaga University, where students hold monthly representations.

 The Radu Stanca National Theatre is one of the leading Romanian theatres.
 With origins dating back to 1787, it attracts some of the best-known Romanian directors, such as Gábor Tompa and Silviu Purcărete.
 It has both a Romanian-language and a German-language section, and presents an average of five shows a week.

 The Gong Theatre is specialised in puppetry, mime and non-conventional shows for children and teenagers.
 It also presents shows in both Romanian and German.

 The State Philharmonic of Sibiu presents weekly classical music concerts, and educational concerts for children and teenagers.
 The concerts take place in the newly restored Thalia Hall, a concert and theatre hall dating from 1787, situated along the old city fortifications.
 Weekly organ concerts are organised at the Evangelical Cathedral during summers, and thematic concerts are presented by the Faculty of Theology choir at the Orthodox Cathedral.

 The Sibiu International Theatre Festival is an annual festival of performing arts.
 Since 2016, it is the largest performance arts festival in the world.